sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create my_first_directory dir in tmp dir
+Move betty file from tmp to my_first_directory in tmp